Sharing some of my favorite places to dine in Vegas.

 Off Strip Local Favs

 Leticia’s Cocina – sadly moved out of my immediate neighborhood in the northwest but is still close enough!
-Two locations now in Vegas inside both the Santa Fe Casino.
+Two locations now in Vegas with one being inside the northwest located Santa Fe Casino.
+You will not find this location on her website however.
+Leticia’s Cantina

 Looking forward to checking out Leticia Mitchell’s spot off Main Street Letty’s de Leticias Concina.